 - Many recommendations to promote Clickbank Pirate no longer work.

 - The sale’s report on their pages are from 2009-2011.

 Final Rating: Clickbank Pirate

-Final thoughts on Clickbank Pirate:
+My final thoughts on Clickbank Pirate:

 Even though I never tried this product, it wasn’t exactly rocket science to figure out how it works.
 I’ve been in this business for quite awhile and recognize tactics these types of programs use pretty quickly.